ridhamsood-rrc/Assignment_3_ISD/README.md

 Assignment 2: Applying Object-Oriented Design using Abstraction, Polymorphism and Inheritance.

+Assignment 3: Applying the strategy and observer patterns.
+Adding these patterns add scalability and simplifies the functionality of the service charges.

 ## Encapsulation

 The Encapsulation in the BankAccount class was achieved by defining various